-I. MARGIN ACCOUNTS.
+- K. MARGIN ACCOUNTS.
 Margin account credit presents a legal issue similar to the line-of-credit, when the margin account agreement was signed prior to marriage.
-Does the borrowing on margin during marriage somehow relate back to the premarital execution of the margin account agreement, or are sums borrowed during marriage, on a pre-marital line-of-credit, community funds arising from community credit?

-J. THE "NET CONTRIBUTIONS APPROACH."
+Does the borrowing on margin during marriage relate back to the pre-marital execution of the margin account agreement, or are sums borrowed during marriage, on a pre-marital line-of-credit, community funds arising from community credit?
+The margin account agreement may contain terms that affect the answer to this question.
+If collectability of the margin debt is limited to the funds and assets in the account, an argument can be made that the credit is separate credit.
+If the margin debt is a personal liability of the spouse, credit transactions during marriage would seem to be community liabilites. - L. THE "NET CONTRIBUTIONS APPROACH."
 This Article proposes another tracing approach that has support in the law and may prove to be more cost-effective other approaches in use today while still achieving an equitable outcome.
 The name offered is the "net contributions approach."
 This tracing approach is based on Texas Estates Code Section113.102, which provides a rule to determine the ownership of funds in a joint account during the parties' lifetimes.

-Family lawyers may not be familiar with this, but the Texas Legislature has implemented a comprehensive statutory framework governing the handling of joint financial accounts in Chapter 113 of the Texas Estates Code.
+Family lawyers may not be aware that the Texas Legislature has implemented a comprehensive statutory framework governing the handling of joint financial accounts in Chapter 113 of the Texas Estates Code.
 The framework is covered in detail in Orsinger, Probate & Family Law - What a Family Lawyer Can Learn from the Texas Estates Code, State Bar of Texas Advanced Family Law Course ch.
 35, pp. 10-14 (2015) available at-